dcavalcante/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This is a Tic-Tac-Toe game implemented using React `useEffect` to keep track of turns.
+Simple Tic-Tac-Toe game that uses React `useEffect` to keep track of turns.
 The second player (O) can be another human or an AI with different algorithms chosen from a select.

 ## Features